codeabovelab/haven-platform/doc/installation.md

 **Step 3 (adding nodes):**

-You have two way to add nodes: use agent which is docker container or use themore complex but agent-less configuration.
+You have two way to add nodes: 1) use agent which is docker container or 2) use the more complex but the agent-less configuration.

 **Simple way.** Run agent:
 copy start string from 'Admin' -> 'Add node' -> 'Get Agent Command'